yeshwanthrajr/DataViz/replit.md

-# DataViz Pro
+# dataviz

 ## Overview

-DataViz Pro is a full-stack web application that enables users to upload Excel files and generate interactive charts from their data.
+dataviz is a full-stack web application that enables users to upload Excel files and generate interactive charts from their data.
 The application features a role-based system with three user levels: regular users, admins, and super admins.
 Built with a modern tech stack including React, Express.js, and PostgreSQL, the platform provides secure file management, data visualization capabilities, and comprehensive administrative controls.

 ## User Preferences